maheshgaya/OSM-LIPS/README.md

 and have a database.

 ##Using source code with Android Studio
-1. Download/Clone the this project.
+1. Download/Clone this project.
 2. In Android Studio, do File -> New -> Import Project.
 Use the directory of the project.
+3. Build the project.
+4. Once you build this project, copy the files in the Walkabout Style Folder to "osmlips/build/intermediates/exploded-aar/com.mapzen.tangram/tangram/0.4.1/assets/" folder